Moses Nutrition © December 2024

 Wild-Caught Versus Farm-Raised

 While fish are an excellent source of EPA and DHA, it’s essential to select wild-caught species rather than farm-raised ones.
 Farmed fish often lack these vital nutrients due to unnatural diets that exclude algae, the primary source of EPA and DHA.
-The crowded conditions in fish farms also make the fish more susceptible to parasites and diseases, leading to the use of antibiotics and chemicals, which further reduce their nutritional value and pose health risks.
+The crowded conditions in fish farms also make the fish more susceptible to parasites and diseases, leading to the use of antibiotics and extreme chemicals, which further reduce their nutritional value and pose health risks.
 In some cases, farmed fish even have different appearances; for example, farmed salmon have a greyish color, while wild salmon’s natural pink or red hue comes from eating krill.
 Farm-raised salmon are fed colorants to mimic the natural color of their wild counterparts.

 Best and Worst Fish

-These are sorted from fish with the highest EPA and DHA and lowest mercury at the top, to fish with the lowest EPA and DHA and highest mercury at the bottom.
-If you are supplementing with EPA and DHA, you can enjoy any of the fish with low mercury content and continue to supplement.
-If you are trying to get your EPA and DHA from fish, select options closer to the top to maximize EPA/DHA and minimize mercury exposure.
+If you are supplementing with EPA and DHA, you can enjoy any of the fish with low mercury content (from the blue, green or yellow zones) and continue to supplement.
+If you are trying to get your EPA and DHA from fish, select options closer to the top (blue and green zones) to maximize EPA/DHA and minimize mercury exposure.

 Fish Mg of Omega-3 Mcg of Mercury